starknet-edu/starknet-erc20/README.md

 The tutorial has three components:

-- An [ERC20 token](contracts/token/ERC20/TUTOERC20.cairo), ticker ERC20-101, that is used to keep track of points
+- An [ERC20 token](contracts/token/ERC20/TUTOERC20.cairo), ticker `ERC20-101`, that is used to keep track of points
-- An [evaluator contract](contracts/Evaluator.cairo), that is able to mint and distribute ERC20-101 points
+- An [evaluator contract](contracts/Evaluator.cairo), that is able to mint and distribute `ERC20-101` points
-- A second [ERC20 token](contracts/token/ERC20/dummy_token.cairo), ticker DTK, that is used to make fake payments
+- A second [ERC20 token](contracts/token/ERC20/DTKERC20.cairo), "Dummy Token", ticker `DTK20`, that is used to make fake payments

 It is structured in two parts: